Climate Change

 Aim for companies to cover 100% of the electricity used in their operations from renewable energy sources

-Motivated companies that have made declarations cooperate with each other and are promoting communication and activities that have an impact on society.
+Motivated companies that have made declarations cooperate with each other to communicate and are promoting communication and activities that have an impact on society.

 We are contributing to greater use and diffusion of renewable energy in society by declaring our commitment to shifting toward renewable energy.